 From Lone Wolf to Agent Orchestration

-"Taste" is the final safeguard against solutions that are technically correct, but strategically or culturally wrong for the company.
-No algorithm can decide whether an architecture fits the corporate culture – that remains a human domain.
+"Taste" is the last safeguard against solutions that are technically correct yet strategically or culturally wrong for the business.
+No algorithm can decide whether an architecture fits the company culture; that remains a human domain.

-Furthermore, AI support eliminates classic silos.
-Engineers effectively become "full-stack", as they can close knowledge gaps in frontend, backend, and infrastructure in real time using agents.
+AI support also breaks down the classic silos.
+Engineers effectively become "full-stack", closing knowledge gaps in frontend, backend, and infrastructure in real time with the help of agents.

 Multi-Agent Systems: From Tools to Systemic Intelligence

-The transition from single-agent workflows to coordinated multi-agent systems marks the shift from "AI as a tool" to "systemic intelligence".
-For this, teams need new skills: task decomposition and coordination protocol design.
+The move from single-agent workflows to coordinated multi-agent systems marks the shift from "AI as a tool" to "systemic intelligence".
+It demands new skills from teams: task decomposition and the design of coordination protocols.

 Case Study: Fountain – Hierarchical Multi-Agent Orchestration

-Fountain, a platform for frontline workforce management, achieved impressive results through hierarchical multi-agent orchestration with Claude:
+Fountain, a platform for frontline workforce management, achieved striking results with hierarchical multi-agent orchestration on Claude:

 50%